-There is a national commitment to end homelessness among veterans and the County's plan includes strategies designed to help achieve this goal, including: Collaborative relationships with the VA, community colleges, workforce organizations, housing developers and service providers which put the County in position to take advantage of upcoming funding opportunities; A single point of access to veteran service providers including Supportive Services for Veteran Families (SSVF), Homeless Veterans' Reintegration program (HVRP) and Grants Per Diem (GPD) grantees - that enable veterans to easily access supportive and housing support services and link simultaneously to multiple service organizations; Application for new Veterans Affairs Supportive Housing Program (VASH) vouchers and other housing subsidies; landlord approved leasing discounts for veterans; and expansion of private donations supporting rapid re-housing assistance specifically for veterans.

-- Re-Entry: Approximately 4,000 inmates are released from the Department of Corrections each year and when this occurs without a structured reentry plan, they place additional stress on communities and service systems that are ill-equipped and/or lack funding to support them.
-Many do not go back to family or friends, resulting in homelessness and/or an increased risk for returning to a life of crime.
-The County's plan calls for a collaboration of criminal justice agencies, community organizations and service providers to promote successful re-integration of returning citizens facing homelessness and includes strategies that include: A structured and coordinated reentry process that prioritizes planning for returning citizens whose were identified as homeless at the time of arrest and who are likely to remain in a County facility (many of those who are incarcerated will be sentenced to a facility outside of the County); Establishment of a County discharge plan that ensures returning citizens are not discharged into homelessness; Applications for new funding opportunities focused on this sub-population; Creation of a step down criminogenic transition program with supports, and Development of relationships with an increased number of landlords willing to offer second chance housing to residents with a criminal history typically precluded from traditional housing resources. - Survivors of domestic violence, human trafficking and sexual assault: There is a significant lack of emergency shelter beds for domestic violence survivors in general and a complete lack of specialized shelter for survivors who meet the following criteria: human trafficking, sexual assault, undocumented immigrant populations, domestic violence by a non-partner and LGBTQ domestic violence survivors.
-In fact, in FY 2021 the specialized shelter was only able to serve 189 survivor households while the regular shelter system served an additional 21 survivor households in the same reporting period demonstrating the significant need for additional resources for these residents.
-The County's plan includes strategies designed to address those challenges and ensure every person trying to flee domestic violence has a safe, secure place to stay regardless of their family configuration, and include: Simplified access to services and housing; Redesign of existing shelter facilities to include un-served populations; Trauma-informed training for housing providers to create competency within the regular homeless system to address the unique needs of survivors; Application for new CoC funding and/or other housing subsidies for survivors; and a collaboration with the National Alliance for Safe Housing to develop a Countywide strategic plan for a comprehensive survivor response system, the goals, programs and strategies (incorporated herein by reference) as County recognized priorities in the 2020-2025 consolidated plan.
+- Veterans: There is a national commitment to end homelessness among veterans and the County's plan includes strategies designed to help achieve this goal, including: collaborative relationships with the VA, community colleges, workforce organizations, housing developers and service providers which put the County in position to take advantage of upcoming funding opportunities; a single point of access to veteran service providers - including Supportive Services for Veteran Families (SSVF), Homeless Veterans' Reintegration program (HVRP) and Grants Per Diem (GPD) grantees - that enable veterans to easily access supportive and housing support services and link simultaneously to multiple service organizations; application for new Veterans Affairs Supportive Housing Program (VASH) vouchers and other housing subsidies; landlord approved leasing discounts for veterans; and expansion of private donations supporting rapid re-housing assistance specifically for veterans. - Re-Entry: Inmates are released from the Department of Corrections each year and when this occurs without a structured reentry plan, they place additional stress on communities and service systems that are ill-equipped and/or lack funding to support them.
+The County's plan calls for a collaboration of criminal justice agencies, community organizations and service providers to promote successful re-integration of returning citizens facing homelessness and includes strategies that include: a structured and coordinated re-entry process that prioritizes planning for returning citizens whose were identified as homeless at the time of arrest and who are likely to remain in a County facility (many of those who are incarcerated will be sentenced to a facility outside of the County); establishment of a County discharge plan that ensures returning citizens are not discharged into homelessness; applications for new funding opportunities focused on this sub-population; creation of a step down criminogenic transition program with supports, and development of relationships with an increased number of landlords willing to offer second chance housing to residents with a criminal history typically precluded from traditional housing resources. - Survivors of domestic violence, human trafficking, and sexual assault: There is a significant lack of emergency shelter beds for domestic violence survivors in general and a complete lack of specialized shelter for survivors who meet the following criteria: human trafficking, sexual assault, undocumented immigrant populations, domestic violence by a non-partner and LGBTQ domestic violence survivors.
+The County's plan includes strategies designed to address those challenges and ensure every person trying to flee domestic violence has a safe, secure place to stay regardless of their family configuration, and include: simplified access to services and housing; re-design of existing shelter facilities to include un-served populations; trauma-informed training for housing providers to create competency within the regular homeless system to address the unique needs of survivors; application for new CoC funding and/or other housing subsidies for survivors; and a collaboration with the National Alliance for Safe Housing to develop a Countywide strategic plan for a comprehensive survivor response system, the goals, programs and strategies (incorporated herein by reference) as County recognized priorities in the FY 2021-2025 Consolidated Plan.